 Watch Before the Flood on Disney+

-For more National Geographic documentaries and new releases such as The Mandalorian, you can sign up to Disney Plus for a seven day free trial.
+For more National Geographic documentaries and new releases such as The Mandalorian, you can sign up to Disney Plus for £5.99 a month or £59.99 a year.